 United States Department of Health and Human Services

 200 Independence Avenue, SW

 Room 509F; HHH Building

 More information is available about complaints at the government’s website, http://www.hhs.gov/ocr/hipaa

 For more information on the privacy of minors’ information, or to obtain forms or general information, contact our Privacy Officer at 321-397-3000.

 Special accommodations for clients

-No clients shall be discriminated against on the basis of race, color, religion, sex, age, national origin, disability, sexual orientation, or any other characteristic protected by federal, state or local law.
+No clients shall be discriminated against on the basis of race, color, religion, sex, age, national origin, disability, gender identity, gender expression, sexual orientation, or any other characteristic protected by federal, state or local law.
 Clients needing accommodations for a disability and/or clients with special communications needs should contact their Children’s Home Society of Florida worker or make their request for accommodation at the time of admission into a Children’s Home Society of Florida program.